manelnh/customer-churn-MLOps/README.md

     A -.dispatch.-> K
 ```

+The dotted line matters most for day-to-day use: it means a manager can trigger retraining directly from the Streamlit Monitoring Dashboard, and that request flows through the same GitHub Actions pipeline that handles scheduled retraining — so there's one auditable path for "why did the model change," not two separate ones.

 ---

 ## ⚡ Quick Start

-The fastest way to run everything locally is Docker Compose:
+Everything this project needs — the Streamlit app, PostgreSQL, and MLflow — is defined as services in `docker-compose.yml`, so there's no manual "install Postgres, install MLflow separately" setup required.
+The fastest way to get a fully working environment running locally is Docker Compose:

 ```bash
 docker compose up --build